markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Consider the following points to more successfully keep your shots within the lines:

-* Establish a "margin of error" with a focal point of not hitting for the the lines, but instead for designated areas within the court.
+* Establish a "margin of error" with a focal point of not hitting for the the lines, but instead aiming for designated "big target" areas within the court.
-* Divide the court into the four designated target areas.
+* Four designated "big target" areas include 1) the deuce court service box, 2) the add court service box,
 * Beginner low smooth follow through
 * Advanced Player Topspin